netx-as/docs/docs/cli/command-reference.md

 # Netc Command Reference

-This document is auto-generated from the source code.

 Operations: `[Config]` = Configuration command, `[Info]` = Information/Status command (using show command)

 - **birdc** `[Config]`: switch to internal bird CLI